 - Chemotherapy.
 Scientists believe that BPA exposure may reduce chemotherapy treatment efficacy.

 - Cancer.
 Some animal studies have shown a possible link between BPA exposure and a later increased risk of cancer.
-In particularly, there may be a link to an increase in breast cancer risk among females exposed to BPA and DES in the womb.
+In particular, there may be a link to an increase in breast cancer risk among females exposed to BPA and DES in the womb.

 - Increased risk to children.
-Some studies suggest that possible effects of BPA could be most pronounced in infants and young children.
+Some studies suggest that the possible effects of BPA could be most pronounced in infants and young children.
 Their bodies are still developing, and they are less efficient at eliminating substances from their systems.

 How big is the problem?

 The CDC (Centers for Disease Control and Prevention) reports that urine samples in 95% of adult humans and 93% of children contain bisphenol-A. Experts say the primary source of human exposure is BPA leached from the plastic lining of canned foods.

 The Bottom Line: Although this list of possible BPA risks is frightening, keep in mind that nothing has been fully established.
 The concern about BPA risks stems primarily from studies in animals, and there is very little evidence of ties to disease in humans.
 There are a few studies in humans that have found a correlation between BPA and a higher incidence of certain health problems, but there is no direct evidence that BPA is the cause of the problems.
 To be honest, other studies contradict some of these results and some experts doubt that BPA is the problem at the exposure levels.
 That being said, I would recommend taking precautions against BPA exposure and limiting the number of plastic containers you use.